jpierrard17/pierrard-1x-site/.gemini-plans/PLAN.md

 ## 6. Next Steps

-*   Flesh out the data models for the initial phase.
+*   All data models and migrations for Hevy and Strava integrations are now complete.
-*   Start with Phase 1: Project Setup.
+*   Proceed with Phase 3: API Integrations.